 When Norwegians came to America in the late 1800s and early 1900s, they brought their customs and language with them.
-But many also brought their unique old-world farm names to be used as their family's surname.
-For example Johannes Christoffersen Åakre-Særvold Born 1791 in Tuft Farm, Strandvik, is given the moniker of Åakre-Særvold based on the place of his later residence.
-When his son John Johanneson came to America and settled in Iowa, he became John Akre.
-The political divisions of land in Norway were counties, then parishes, municipalities and farms.
-The map here shows the parishes of the county Hordaland on the western fjords.
-Our Akre family ancestors come from the parishes of Os and Fusa in county Hordaland.
-What we call Fusa Parish today was a part of Os Parish until 1856 when it separated from Os.
-For our purposes, since family ancestors immigrated to America prior to 1856, we refer to Os Parish as homeland even though the part where they lived is now Fusa.
+But many also brought their unique old-world farm names to be used as their family's surname to tell where they came from.
+For example Johannes Christoffersen Åakre-Særvold born 1791 in Tuft Farm, Strandvik, has the name of Åakre-Særvold based on the place of his later residence.
+When his son John came to America in